dgraph-io/dgraph-docs/content/graphql/queries/search-filtering.md

 }
 ```

-The search directive would allow filtering events that fall between dates like this:
+The search directive would let you filter events that fall within a date range, as follows:

 ```
 query {